PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

    called door, ``adventure[door]['greeting']`` will get the greeting for the variable door from the dictionary.
    This value can be passed directly into a print statement.

-B) Exactly after the print of the greeting print the possible actions for each option of the chosen door.
+B) Exactly after the print of the greeting, print the possible actions for each option of the chosen door.
    eg:

 ::